Demotic Moments

 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas.

-According to Sheldon Wolin, democracy could be represented as a practical division of labor regarding how to get from here to there.
-The population decides where “there” is while the elites supply the expert “know-how” to reach it.
-He adds that, unfortunately, nothing in this division of labor guarantees that a reality check will ever be implemented, even though it is obviously needed for the people on the elite’s ambitions and the elite on the irrationality of the people.
+According to Sheldon Wolin, democracy could be represented as a practical division of labor regarding how to get from A to B. The population decides where B is, while the elites supply the expert “know-how” to reach it.
+He adds that nothing, unfortunately, can guarantee that a reality check will help stay on track, even though the people need it on the elite’s ambitions and the elite on the irrationality of the people.
 As the late John Robert Lewis used to say, “Democracy is not a state, it is an act,” meaning that there is nothing mechanical or achieved once and for all about it.
-In a democracy, everyone has a formal political responsibility; being actively committed to the common good is the price each citizen must pay for a government of, by, and for the people.
+In other words, everyone has the formal political responsibility of actively committing to the common good in a democracy.
+This is the price each citizen must pay for a government of, by, and for the people.

-Western's history demotic moments: Though exclusively exercised by male citizens, democracy did exist for a short while in ancient Greece under the governance of Pericles (c.
+Western's history demotic moments: Though exclusively exercise by male citizens, democracy did exist for a short while in ancient Greece under the governance of Pericles (c.
 495 BC-c.
 429 BC).

 Bust of Pericles.
 Roman copy after a Greek original from c.
 430 BC.

-Though exclusively exercised by male citizens, democracy did exist for a short while in ancient Greece under the governance of Pericles (c.
+Though exclusively exercise by male citizens, democracy did exist for a short while in ancient Greece under the governance of Pericles (c.
 495 BC-c.
 429 BC).
 Depicting Pericles as a model of rationality, the historian Thucydides (c.
 460 BC-c.
 400 BC) said that after the death of this great leader, the citizens “allowed private ambitions and private interests” to prevail.
-Where Pericles had “led the multitude instead of being led by them,” the new leaders catered to the whims of the multitude,” each outbidding the other in vying for popular approval.
-The result was a “host of blunders” culminating in a disastrous defeat in Sicily.1 As well as Athens’s definitive political demise, that signed the end of the democratic experiment in the Western world of this era.
+Where Pericles had “led the multitude instead of being led by them,” the new leaders “catered to the whims of the multitude,” each outbidding the other in vying for popular approval.
+The result was a “host of blunders” culminating in a disastrous defeat in Sicily.1 That signed the beginning of the end for Athens’s prestige and influence, as well as the disappearance of the democratic ideal for a long time to come in the Western world.

 Footnotes